Oakland Rapper Philip Bank$ Is All Gas, No Fakes

 When the artist SupremeRivi11 first came across Hospitality House’s Community Arts Program on Market and Sixth streets in San Francisco, he felt like he’d discovered a gold mine.
 The fine art studio, tucked behind two street-level gallery spaces, offers low-income and homeless creatives workshops in printmaking, ceramics, and painting.
 Supplies are given freely.
 Staff and volunteers help coordinate exhibitions.
 If a piece sells, 100% of the profits go to the artist.

-“This is a creator’s dream,” says Rivi, an Iraq War veteran, who was unhoused when he first arrived in San Francisco years ago.
+“This is a creator’s dream,” says Rivi, an Iraq War veteran.
 “You can do everything in here: silk screen, paint, sew, you can make ceramics.
 I needed a place to be inspired, and it’s really hard to find a paint studio in the Bay Area.”

 Last week, Rivi’s hard work paid off.
 He opened a solo show with more than a dozen paintings on display in the studio’s gallery window, ranging from oil paints on linen to graphite sketches to silkscreens.